kylestarr/zero-counts-gatsby/content/posts/2020/03/20/gamestop-is-a-garbage-company.md

 ---

-UPDATE: [Later on March 20th, Kotaku reported that GameStop began closing stores in California](https://kotaku.com/gamestop-shuts-down-stores-in-california-1842428841).
+[_UPDATE_]: [Later on March 20th, Kotaku reported that GameStop began closing stores in California](https://kotaku.com/gamestop-shuts-down-stores-in-california-1842428841).
 A single state.

 [On March 21st, GameStop decided to close all of its stores](https://kotaku.com/gamestop-finally-closes-stores-to-customers-1842440935), offering curbside pickup at select locations.